For all its perennial focus on traditional industries, Germany has done a remarkable job in greening its manufacturing.

 Nina recognized early on that broadband access had practically become a human right, one that was shaping nearly all aspects of our lives.
 So, when she went for a career in economics, she quickly focused her research in that direction.
+Fittingly, she got a grant from the Deutsche Telekom and her doctoral thesis, which she worked on as a doctoral student and junior researcher at the ifo Institute, dealt with the economics of digitalisation.

 She almost went over to the Dark Side.
 For years, she was sure that she wanted to study Business Administration.
 But luckily, before taking that fateful step, she attended a lecture to introduce Economics to prospective students.
 The discussion about monetary systems and global value chains mesmerized her.
 Three days before the deadline to commit to a career, she changed her mind.
 Now she is one of us.